Thomas21119/Password-Generator/README.md

 * Satisfies all of the preceding acceptance criteria plus the following:

-  * The homework should not produce any errors in the console when you inspect it using Chrome DevTools.
+  * The homework should not produce any errors in the console when you inspect it using Chrome DevTools.    <!--done-->

 ### Deployment: 32%